-296 Marlborough was designed by L. Newcomb and Son (Edgar A. P. Newcomb), architects, and built in 1877 by Goldthwait and Chapin, one of two contiguous houses (294-296 Marlborough).
+296 Marlborough was designed by L. Newcomb and Son (Edgar A. P. Newcomb), architects, and built in 1877-1878, one of two contiguous houses (294-296 Marlborough).

-At about the same time as he designed 294-296 Marlborough, Edgar A. P. Newcomb also designed two houses for James B. Ames across the street, at 301–303 Marlborough, with similar distinctive peaked roofs.
+At about the same time as he designed 294-296 Marlborough, Edgar A. P. Newcomb also designed two houses for James B. Ames across the street, at 301–303 Marlborough, with similar distinctive peaked roofs on the bays.

 James B. Ames is shown as the owner on the original building permit application for 294-296 Marlborough, dated December 5, 1877, and on the final inspection report, dated October 8, 1878.

 Samuel Carr was Cashier of the National Hide and Leather Bank.
 In 1882, he was named president of the Central National Bank, and in 1883, he became secretary to Frederick Lothrop Ames, then the largest real estate owner in Boston.
 He subsequently became a trustee of the Ames Estate.
-Samuel Carr also was an organist and composer.
+He also was an organist and composer.

 296 Marlborough was not listed in the 1903 Blue Book.